Prime Minister of Tuvalu

-The prime minister of Tuvalu is the head of government of Tuvalu.
-According to Tuvalu's constitution, the prime minister must always be a member of the parliament, and is elected by parliament in a secret ballot.
+The prime minister of Tuvalu is the country's head of government.
+According to Tuvalu's constitution, the prime minister must always be a member of the parliament and is elected by parliament in a secret ballot.
 Because there are no political parties in Tuvalu, any member of parliament can be nominated for the role.

-Following the parliamentary vote the governor-general of Tuvalu (as head of state) is responsible for swearing in as the prime minister the person who commands the confidence of a majority of members of parliament.
+Part V, section 62 of the Constitution of Tuvalu describes the vesting of the executive authority: